annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 12. Why do some of the most prosperous regions of India have an adverse sex ratio for women?
 Give your arguments.
 (150 words)
 13. The life cycle of a joint family depends on economic factors rather than social values.
 Discuss.
 (150 words)
 14. Discuss the various economic and socio-cultural forces that are driving increasing feminization of agriculture in India.
 (150 words)
 15. How do the Indian debates on secularism differ from the debates in the West?
-(150 words) #Art_Culture
+(150 words) #polity
 16. Most of the unusual climatic happenings are explained as an outcome of the El-Nino effect.
 Do you agree?
 (150 words)
 17. Why are the world’s fold mountain systems located along the margins of continents?
 Bring out the association between the global distribution of fold mountains and the earthquakes and volcanoes.
 (150 words)
 18. Explain the formation of thousands of islands in Indonesian and Philippines archipelagos.
 (150 words)